 Selling a house as-is means that a seller will not be making any improvements and/or repairs to the house that is being sold.
 The house is available in its current condition.
-This is usually done by people who just want to sell a house and move on without having to spend the money on repairs and other things that will make the house more appealing or “pretty.”
+There are many reasons to sell a house as-is, but it is usually done by people who just want to sell a house and move on without having to spend the money on repairs and other things that will make the house more appealing or “pretty.”
 Some people who choose to do this might have had past struggles trying to sell a house that looks perfect for buyers.

 Maybe you don’t have the money for what could be costly repairs and fees that may come up during a house inspection.
 Remember!!
 There are disclosures to be aware of that are necessary.
 Some states have laws regarding the disclosure of houses that are being sold.
 Particularly in Tennessee, a seller must disclose material defects that they know of.
 But that shouldn’t scare you away from wanting to get your rid of your property in it’s current condition.
 These are just laws to protect buyers and not mislead them!
 Make sure to keep in mind that when you are selling a property as-is, the selling price is lower than it would be in other circumstances.
 Not only does this help tell buyers “hey, this house does need repairs”, but it allows the home to sell quicker as well.
 Now, let’s quickly discuss some of the pros and cons of selling a house as-is.
 This will help you determine whether or not you should sell as-is or make repairs prior to selling.